chucklapress/son-of-powershell-scripts/readme.md

-# README for Son of Powershell Scripts
+# Son of Powershell Scripts

 Just playing around with .NET Core and pwsh on macbook